Global regulators expected to ease banking leverage rule - source

-LONDON Global banking regulators are expected to ease a new capital rule due in 2018 to rein in risky balance sheets after U.S. complaints, two regulatory and banking sources said on Tuesday.
+LONDON Dec 3 Global banking regulators are expected to ease a new capital rule due in 2018 to rein in risky balance sheets after U.S. complaints, a European regulatory source said on Tuesday.

-It marks the latest move by regulators to ease up on bank capital rules in a bid to encourage lenders to keep credit flowing to companies and the broader economy.

 The Basel Committee on Banking Supervision published a proposal in June to flesh out a leverage ratio that banks will have to introduce in January 2018.